-Course Outcome Bloom's level Expected Attainment level (%) Expected Proficiency (Grade) CO1 To introduce the computational knowledge in the field of water resources systems.
-Understand 90 А CO2 To comprehend Optimization concepts for water resource system planning and management Understand 85 В CO3 To apply Decision support system in water resource system planning and management Apply 85 A CO4 Understand better data management and analysis concept Understand 85 В CO5 Understand role of IT in water resource management and use the latest intelligent technology and algorithms.
+Course Outcome Bloom's level Expected Attainment Expected Proficiency CO1 To introduce the computational knowledge in the field of water resources systems.
+Understand level (%) 90 (Grade) A CO2 To comprehend Optimization concepts for water resource system planning and management Understand 85 В CO3 To apply Decision support system in water resource system planning and management Apply 85 А CO4 Understand better data management and analysis concept Understand 85 В CO5 Understand role of IT in water resource management and use the latest intelligent technology and algorithms.
 Understand 85 A CO6 To apply the simulation models in water resource management Apply 85 В